rongmon/rbcodes/docs/GUIs/multispec/multispec.md

 ### Common Issues

-- **No files selected**: Ensure you've clicked "Select FITS Files" and chosen valid FITS files
+- **No files selected**: Ensure you've clicked "Select FITS Files" and chosen valid FITS files or specified files on the command line
 - **No error spectrum**: If no error spectrum is found, the program will assume 5% of flux values
 - **No lines visible after applying redshift**: Check that the selected line list contains lines within your wavelength range
 - **vStack not launching**: Ensure you have a redshift and line list selected before pressing `v` or `V`